 Airbnb.com also gives hosts $1,000,000 in insurance against accidental damage.
 So if a resident starts something on fire, breaks something, or messes something up, you should be covered.
 I know that some people have been critical of Airbnb.com in the past because it can be hard to deal with customers not respecting the property, so this actually helps quite a bit!

-They also provide host protection insurance, that would protect you in the even that a guest would get hurt or something like that.
+They also provide host protection insurance, that would protect you in the event that a guest would get hurt or something like that.

 Non-Monetary Costs Of Using Airbnb.com